 What is a contract, and when do I need an attorney to prepare one for me?

-Looking at these questions can make your head spin, and this is why an attorney’s knowledge is important.
-All of these questions can be answered with confidence when an attorney is involved, and in those places where you might be scratching your head (or even worse, guessing), a lawyer will research and provide defensible arguments which create validity in your contract.
+Looking at these questions can make your head spin.
+Because contracts aren’t straightforward, an attorney’s knowledge is essential.
+All of these questions can be answered with confidence when an attorney is involved.
+In those places where you might be scratching your head (or even worse, guessing), a lawyer will research and provide defensible arguments that create validity in your contract.
 Who knew something so simple could be so complex?

 What about oral contracts?